 Going Gluten Free can seem intimidating.
 It’s really not as hard as you think.
 I’ve set up 8 easy steps for going gluten free that I hope will help you on your journey.
-Please feel free to leave any questions you have in the comments!

-1. Say goodbye
+1. Say goodbye to gluten

 You feel terrible anyway, have one more meal of your favorite gluten filled foods. (disclaimer, adults and mature teens only.
 This step is NOT for young kids.
 You want to avoid any thoughts that they’re going to “miss out”.
 Never ever ever make gluten filled food look special to a gluten free kid.
 With kids, proceed directly to step 2)

-2. Buy yourself something nice
+2. Buy yourself a gluten free treat

 Seriously.
 Go to your grocery store’s gluten free aisle and get some Glutino cookies and a couple of boxes of gluten free cake mix.
 If your store doesn’t have a gluten free section, you can order lots of good stuff online.
 (You should be able to find something, we even found gluten free cake mix in Thailand.
 Africa was a little bit tougher.)

 If your young child is the one going gluten free, try and make this a special event with lots of “wow!
 Brownies!
 I love brownies!”

 3. It’s time to shop!